Race and intelligence: Flynn effect and the closing gap

-Environmental influences on group differences in IQ
+Environmental factors

 Health and nutrition

 Environmental factors including childhood lead exposure, low rates of breast feeding, and poor nutrition are significantly correlated with poor cognitive development and functioning.
 For example, childhood exposure to lead —associated with homes in poorer areas —correlates with an average IQ drop of 7 points, and iodine deficiency causes a decline, on average, of 12 IQ points.
 Such impairments may sometimes be permanent, but in some cases they be partially or wholly compensated for by later growth.

 The first two years of life are critical for malnutrition, the consequences of which are often irreversible and include poor cognitive development, educability, and future economic productivity.
-The African American population of the United States is statistically more likely to be exposed to many detrimental environmental factors such as poorer neighborhoods (noise, crime, limited outdoor space, and other impoverishments), air pollution (diesel exhaust, smoke, industrial emissions, ultrafine particulates, etc.), subpar schools (insufficient funding, neglect, and disruption of schooling for myriad reasons), malnutrition (high levels of nutritionally bankrupt processed foods), and subpar prenatal and postnatal health care (inadequate funding).

 Mackintosh points out that, for American black people, infant mortality is about twice as high as for white people, and low birth weight is twice as prevalent.
 At the same time, white mothers are twice as likely to breastfeed their infants, and breastfeeding is directly correlated with IQ for low-birth-weight infants.
 In this way, a wide number of health-related factors which influence IQ are unequally distributed between the two groups.

 The Copenhagen consensus in 2004 stated that lack of both iodine and iron has been implicated in impaired brain development, and this can affect enormous numbers of people: it is estimated that one-third of the total global population is affected by iodine deficiency.
 In developing countries, it is estimated that 40% of children aged four and under have anaemia because of insufficient iron in their diets.